Freddy Curci

-Federico "Freddy" Curci (born October 30, 1962) is a Canadian singer and songwriter.
-He was lead vocalist for the rock band Sheriff and later founded and became frontman for the band Alias, a position he retains to this day.
+Federico "Freddy" Curci is a Canadian singer and songwriter.
+He was lead vocalist for the rock band Sheriff, and is the founder, frontman, and lead singer for the band Alias.

 Curci provided lead vocals on the Sheriff song "When I'm with You", which reached the number one spot in 1989, and the Alias power ballad "More Than Words Can Say", which reached the number two spot in 1990 on the Billboard charts.

 BMI presented Curci with the Million-airs award for "More Than Words Can Say".
 According to BMI's website, only 1,500 songs have achieved Million-air status (one million air plays) among the 4.5 million songs by 300,000 BMI represented artists.
 One million performances is the equivalent of approximately 50,000 broadcast hours, or more than 5.7 years of continuous airplay.

 In January 2009, Alias announced the release of their long delayed second album, Never Say Never, which was recorded in 1992 but not released due to the rapidly evolving music scene of that time where grunge was the new rage and metal was out.
 A few of the songs from this "lost" album were re-recorded and appeared on Curci's solo album Dreamer's Road, but the rest remained unreleased.

 Early influences

-Of Italian descent, Curci grew up in Toronto.
-At an early age Curci listened mostly to classical opera music.
+Curci is of Italian descent.
+At an early age, Curci listened mostly to classical opera music.
 He started listening to Black Sabbath and other rock music in his teenage years.
 Aside from opera music, some of Curci's musical influences were Lou Gramm of Foreigner and Tom Johnston of The Doobie Brothers.

 Before Sheriff, Curci performed in Italian wedding bands in Toronto.

 Songwriting career

-As a Billboard top 10 hit songwriter, Curci co-wrote with his Sheriff and Alias bandmate Steve DeMarchi the number 2 hit song "More Than Words Can Say", and the Hot Mainstream Rock Tracks number 18 hit song "Haunted Heart".
-He also co-wrote most of the songs on the Alias album, his solo album Dreamer's Road and the Zion album.
+As a Billboard top 10 hit songwriter, Curci and his Sheriff and Alias bandmate Steve DeMarchi co-wrote the number 2 hit song "More Than Words Can Say", and the Hot Mainstream Rock Tracks number 18 hit song "Haunted Heart".
+He also co-wrote most of the songs on the Alias album, his solo album Dreamer's Road, and the Zion album.

 Curci is also a songwriter for the motion picture industry.
-In 2007, Curci's songs were featured in several episodes of the Lifetime's Army Wives.
+In 2007, Curci's songs were featured in several episodes of Lifetime's "Army Wives".
 Curci was the primary composer for the sitcom Two Guys and a Girl (2000–2001), and also wrote the title theme.